feewet/lca-hub/README.md

 ### Bounty Submission

 * Funders can upload a goal and scope definition and attach a bounty.
+Funders specify the number of validators required before

 ### LCA Submission